j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 //Acerola thickness
 //if the > statement is true return 1 else 0 int cone = length > thickness * (rng - height);
+if(cone && _SheetIndex > 0) discard;
 {% endhighlight %}

 {% highlight c++ %}
 //My garbage thickness - originally based off clip function to get it under 0 to kill pixels int cone = ((lenMask * (1 - _Thick )) - ((_SheetIndexNormalized/rng) - _Thick)) < 0;
+if(cone && _SheetIndex > 0) discard;
 {% endhighlight %}

+My thickness is based on if the value goes under 0, so if it does then it will always discard the pixel unless the value is above 0 OR it's the first index (by first index I mean this "_SheetIndex > 0").

 ---